mjwhite8119/RomiRoadFollow/README.md

 ## Step 1 - Collect Data On the Romi

+#### Step 1.1 - Deploy the Data Collection Scripts
+To deploy the data collection scripts on the Romi:

+- Start up the Romi, go to the Romi Web UI
+- Make the file system *Writable*.
+- Go to *Application Section -> File Upload* and upload the `img_helpers.py` file.
+- Go to *Application Section -> Application* and select *Uploaded Python file*.
+- Upload the `uploaded.py` file.
+- Go to the *Vision Status* and **Enable** the *Console Output*.
+- Click the *Up* button to start the data collection application.

 #### Step 1.3 - Get data from the Raspberry Pi

 To get the data from the Raspberry Pi and place it into the project *Training* directory.
 On the local PC: